uw-comphys/openccm/publications/2403_JOSS/paper.md

 The path to the solution directory is specified in the `OpenCCM` config, and the `constant` directory is assumed to be in the same parent folder.

 After running, `OpenCCM` will create several directories:
-* `.log` directory which contains detailed debugging information, if debug logging is enabled, about each step of the compartment modelling process.
+* `log` directory which contains detailed debugging information, if debug logging is enabled, about each step of the compartment modelling process.
-* `.tmp` directory which contains intermediary files used for speeding up subsequent runs of the model.
+* `cache` directory which contains intermediary files used for speeding up subsequent runs of the model.
 This includes the mesh and velocity vector fields converted to the intermediary format as well as the network of PFRs/CSTRs.
-* `ouput_ccm` directory which contains `ParaView` files for visualizing the compartments as well as the simulation results from the compartment model, both in numpy format for further analysis and in either ParaView format or the native format of the simulation package that was originally used.
+* `ouput_ccm` directory which contains ParaView files for visualizing the compartments as well as the simulation results from the compartment model, both in numpy format for further analysis and in either ParaView format or the native format of the simulation package that was originally used.

-# Examples of Usage

-Several examples are provided, which for the time being are all in 2D.
-These examples show the handling of both OpenCMP and OpenFOAM simulation results, as well as creating both PFR-based and CSTR-based compartmental models.
-The geometry used in [@Vasile2024] is reproduced in both OpenCMP and OpenFOAM under the `OpenCMP/pipe_with_recirc_2d` and `OpenFOAM/pipe_with_recic` directories, respectively.

-Also included in the `examples/simple_reactors` folder are two of the files needed to run OpenCMP-simulation based single CSTR and single PFR models for various reaction systems.
-These two examples act as tutorials for how to imput reactions and a convergence/error analysis for linear, non-linear, coupled, and reversible reaction systems in CSTRs and/or PFRs.

-Two specific examples using the implemented single CSTR and single PFR compartment models are discussed below in addition to a brief description of the custom reactions configuration file parser developed for `OpenCCM`.

 # Reaction Configuration File